 Choose people who vibrates positivity.
 Avoid the negative people.

 I realized that Canada has endless opportunities if you continuously improve yourself.
 The playing field here is equal if you know how to adjust your game and improve.
 You can be satisfied and take the back seat but you can always tap new opportunities for yourself.
 One perfect example for everyone is to learn French.
 There’s a big opportunity in learning this language.
 The pay is good.
 Gaining new friends who knows the language also gave me a new perspective.
 I learned to understand both sides of the story.
 By the way, New Brunswick is a bilingual province.

 There are tons of free courses or programs that are available.
 Learning a new skill is so easy here.
 You just need a motivation.

 Help people but be consistent and unconditional

-I’m now a volunteer of 4 associations in Canada.
 I guess it is a way of giving back.
 In our pre-arrival sessions, they always mention that volunteering is a work experience.
 However, when you are already settled here, the sense of helping people makes you feel that it is the utmost important part of being a volunteer.
-You can always help people on your own, but as I got immersed in those 4 associations, there are a lot of volunteering to do on so many types of people.
+You can always help people on your own.
 Commitment and unconditional help is what makes this so important.